Y-Digital/semantic-modeling-tools/README.md

 By "Linked Data", we mean tools related to [Semantic Web standards](https://www.w3.org/2001/sw/wiki/Main_Page), particularly RDF, RDFS, OWL, SPARQL, and SHACL.

 - [**W3ID**](https://github.com/perma-id/w3id.org)
   - Free, secure, permanent URLs for Web applications.
 It is the best service of this kind.
-Having permament URLs is crucial for Linked Data applications because they provide stable, unambiguous identifiers that allow data to be reliably connected, reused, and trusted over time.
+Having permanent URLs is crucial for Linked Data applications because they provide stable, unambiguous identifiers that allow data to be reliably connected, reused, and trusted over time.
   - The purl.archive is another example of this type of service; it is easier to use, but much less reliable, so it is not recommended.
 Services that generate [DOIs](https://www.doi.org/), such as Zenodo, have a different purpose, not suitable for Linked Data applications.

 - [**ReSpec**](https://github.com/speced/respec)